search icon

 So make sure you set aside enough time to put your best foot forward.
 After finishing a complete draft of your personal statement, put it down.
 Forget about it for a few days.
 Then come back and reread it.

-With a fresh set of eyes, you’ll notice details you may not have seen before!
+With a fresh set of eyes, you’ll notice errors you may not have seen before!
 Revise as much as you need.

 Do I Need To Write An Introduction For A Personal Statement?

-Yes, we recommend writing an introduction for your personal statement as it provides context to the rest of your writing.
+Yes, we recommend writing an introductory line for your personal statement as it provides context to the rest of your writing.
 The introduction is an opportunity to make a good first impression and capture the university admissions officer’s attention.

 Here are some examples of a good opening sentence for a captivating introduction.
-Note how it ties into the university degree almost straight away with first-hand experience:
+Note how these tie into the university degree in question almost straight away:

 Can You Open Your Personal Statement With A Quote?

 It is a risky move to open your personal statement with a quote and can come across as clichéd or insincere to the university admission officers.
-However, there are rare occasions when it can work, just make sure the quote relates to your degree and experience you’re writing about.
+However, there are rare occasions when it can work.
+Just make sure the quote relates to your degree and experience you’re writing about, and ensure you have something unique to say about the quote.

 How does one start a captivating personal statement?
 Take the time to think about what makes an effective introduction.

 Read examples of personal statements from other students to glean ideas for how yours might stand out.
-Once you have read through some good ones, they should be more than just two or three!–look closely at what elements made them so successful.
+Once you have read through some good ones, look closely at what elements made them so successful.

 Then try applying those same principles on how to start a personal statement!
 Don’t forget to bookmark this post for future reference.